LaurieLBaker/Community-Engaged-Data-Science-Website/content/project/necsa-manomet-project/index.md

 - Science communication
 - Knowledge exchange including documenting and sharing coding knowledge with community partners on analyzing environmental data from start to finish.

+### Data

+- Overview of the data on [Github](https://laurielbaker.github.io/NeSCA-Field-Stations/NeCSA-Data-Exploration.html) and the [GitHub repository](https://github.com/LaurieLBaker/NeSCA-Field-Stations).

 ### Resources

+These resources are a starting place which you can add to.

 **Manomet**